codeface-io/LSPService/README.md

 LSPService forwards LSP messages from some editor (incoming via WebSockets) to some language server (outgoing to stdin) and vice versa.
 It knows nothing about the LSP standard itself (except for how to detect LSP packets in the output of language servers).
 Encoding and decoding LSP messages and generally representing LSP with proper types remains a concern of the editor.

-The editor, on the other hand, knows nothing about how to talk to language servers and also doesn't need to know how to locate and launch them.
+The editor, on the other hand, knows nothing about how to talk to-, locate and launch language servers.
 Those remain concerns of LSPService.
-What editors should primarily require from the API is the WebSocket connection.

 ### Endpoints